Weevils Wobble But They Don't Go Down: Synopsis

 In a checkout line, Veronica and Mac (Tina Majorino) discuss her relationship with Piz and what her FBI internship will mean for them.
 They then see someone getting arrested by the campus police for a fake debit card.
 Weevil injures himself, but finds himself unable to receive adequate benefits.
 Veronica gets Piz to accept her leaving for the internship.
 At the Sheriff's station, Weevil is called out by several students as being the one who gave them the fake cards.
-Weevil is put in the jail cell, but he tells Veronica that he think they targeted him after he was showcased in the criminology class.
+Weevil is jailed, but he tells Veronica that he thinks they targeted him after he was showcased in the criminology class.
 She investigates several of the owners of the student IDs, who do seem genuine in accusing Weevil.
 Weevil gets bail, but Keith informs him that a student ID printing machine was found in the locker next to Weevil's.
 Veronica and Wallace speak to a mechanical engineering professor, who says that it would be impossible for Weevil to be the culprit.
 Piz invites Keith to appear on his show in an election special before Keith informs Veronica that Weevil's fingerprints were found all over the investigation.

 Keith and Vinnie debate on Piz's radio show, and Vinnie gathers some support about his lax underage drinking policy.
 Wallace notices someone following him, and the student wants to recruit him for a secret society.
 Vinnie insults Keith's handling of his home life, and Veronica hits him on the head lightly.
 She helps Weevil retrace his steps and notices one of her criminology classmates, Jenny (Dianna Agron), involved with one of Weevil's clients.
 Veronica deduces that Jenny and her circle of friends are responsible for creating the fake student IDs, disseminating them, and implicating Weevil.
 Logan and Dick (Ryan Hansen) go surfing, and they run into Veronica, Piz, and Mac helping Wallace (Percy Daggs III) with his final project for a class.
 Veronica learns that one of Jenny's group lives in the same town in Georgia where the student ID machines are made.

 Veronica is called into a room in the library by Jenny's group, who try to bribe her into not turning them in to the Hearst police.
-However, she denies and records their conversation as further proof.
+However, she refuses and records their conversation as further proof.
 They are hiding a third ID machine, and Veronica tells Weevil to go and find it.
 Dick shows Logan a sex tape of Piz and Veronica that has been circulating in an email.
-Because Logan thinks Piz posted the tape, he attacks Piz and hits him incessantly.
-Weevil does have a student ID machine, and Logan walks into Mars Investigations with Piz's blood on him.
+Because Logan thinks Piz posted the tape, he attacks Piz and they have a fistfight.
+Weevil finds the third student ID machine, but tells Veronica he didn't, and Logan walks into Mars Investigations with Piz's blood on him.